 When it’s time for your elderly parent, sibling or relative to go into a care home, it can be a difficult time for everyone involved.

 Whether your relative now needs a greater level of personal care than they can get at home, or you feel that you are no longer able to meet their care needs on your own, sometimes the best option for them is to move into a care home.
 But how do you find the perfect care home to meet all their requirements?
-And worse, what do you do if they refuse to go?

 First of all, you can’t force anyone to go into care.
 The only circumstance in which someone can be put in care without prior consultation is if their mental capacity does not allow them to make rational decisions.
 This means that to get an elderly person into a care home, they’re going to need to want to go – or at least understand the reasons why they need to go.

-The most important thing is to always involve the person going into care in conversations.
+The most important thing is to always involve the person moving into a care home in conversations.
 There is nothing more upsetting and frustrating for an elderly person than feeling that people are talking behind their back, that their opinions don’t matter, or that decisions are being made for them instead of with them.
 Involving your loved one from the start will ensure that they don’t feel left in the dark and are more likely to cooperate.

 When the time has come to have the conversation communication is key.
 Find a quiet, private place to talk and make sure both you and your loved one are calm and relaxed.
 You may find it useful for fellow family members to be present – but take care to avoid large groups, else your relative may feel as though they are being ganged up on or bullied.